 For more information, please visit www.nhs.uk/nhsapp

 3. Call the Prescription Ordering Line (POL) on 0300 421 1215

 You can order your prescription by telephone by speaking to an operator on the Prescription Ordering Line.
-They will be able to see what medication you have on repeat prescription, and will send a message to our clinical system to dispense it.
+They will be able to see what medication you have on repeat prescription, and will send a message to our clinical system.
 Lines are open Monday to Friday, 9am - 5pm, and calls are charged at standard geographic rate.

 Ordering At the Reception Desk